-- For each S-R POS and any POS that you are funding, briefly summarize how their inclusion in this application is supported by the results of your consortium's CLNA and the specific actions you will take to support them. - Identify any new courses/programs or programs of study in development within your consortium (if any; these would not appear on the spreadsheets as they are not yet POS).
-How does the development of these courses/programs or programs of study align with the top priorities identified in your CLNA? - What specific actions will be taken to both inform special populations about POS opportunities and to also increase their participation in Career and Technical Education programs?
+- For each State-recognized POS and any POS that you are funding, briefly summarize how their inclusion in this application is supported by the results of your CLNA and the specific actions you will take to support them. - Identify any new courses/programs or programs of study in development within your consortium (if any, these would not appear on the spreadsheets as they are not yet POS).
+How does the development of these courses/programs or programs of study align with the top priorities identified in your CLNA? - .
+What specific actions will be taken to inform special populations about POS opportunities and to increase their participation in Career and Technical Education programs?

-NOTE: Consortia must identify at least six state-recognized programs of study that represent at least four different career fields and with no more than one brokered with institutions outside the consortium.
-Go to Perkins Operational Handbook, page 18.
+NOTE: Consortia must identify at least six state-recognized programs of study that represent at least four different career fields and with no more than one POS brokered with institutions outside the consortium.
+See Perkins Operational Handbook, page 18.